TomislavMatas/EZAsesAutoType/README.md

 2) Log in with provided credentials.
 3) Open the time entry grid.
 4) Position the cursor to the time entry grid's last row.
-5) Bring up the time pair entry popup dialog and enter the time pair.
+5) Bring up the time pair entry popup dialog.
+6) Enter the time pairs.
-6) Save the time entry grid.
+7) Save the time entry grid.
-7) Log out and close browser instance.
+8) Log out and close browser instance.

 For more details please refer to the user's manual:
 ->< [doc/EZAsesAutoType-UserManual.md](doc/EZAsesAutoType-UserManual.md) >